 Betting on sports is a popular pastime.
 And when we say popular, we REALLY mean it.
 Countless people all over the world enjoy sports betting, so much that they collectively spend billions of dollars on it each year.
 Not only is it a lot of fun, but there’s also the chance to win money.
-The same could be said for almost all forms of gambling though, and few (if any) are as popular as sports betting.
+The same could be said for almost all forms of gambling, though, and few (if any) are as popular as sports betting.

 So, why does it attract that much attention?
 It’s difficult to know for sure without surveying every single sports bettor in the world.
-Still, after considering everything we know about sports betting, we believe that it ultimately comes down to these two main reasons.
+Still, after considering everything we know about sports betting, we believe that it ultimately comes down to two main reasons.
 The first is simply that sports themselves are extremely popular.
-Not everyone is into sports, of course, but there sure is A LOT of people who are.
+Not everyone is into sports, of course, but there sure are A LOT of people who are.
 For many of them, betting on the sports they enjoy watching is just a natural progression.

-There’s no need to worry about all that when starting out.
+There’s no need to worry about all of that when starting out.
 It’s just something to bear in mind if your long-term goal is to be a profitable bettor.
 And even if you’re only interested in having some fun, it’s important to know that winning doesn’t come easy.

 As straightforward as sports betting is, there are several advantages to learning more about what’s involved before putting your money at risk.
 This introduction to sports betting is the ideal place to do that.
 This is designed for complete beginners.
 We plan to teach you everything you need to know to have the best possible sports betting experience.

 Our introduction is divided into three distinct sections.
 The first section features some essential information to consider before you even get started.
 It will help you to decide whether sports betting is right for you, and it provides you with insight as to how everything works.
-The second section is basically a step by step guide to actually getting started, and the third section focuses on teaching you some basic betting skills that will really help.
+The second section is basically a step-by-step guide to actually getting started, and the third section focuses on teaching you some basic betting skills that will really help.

 We’ve told you how easy it is to get started with sports betting, and we genuinely believe that.
 But it’s important to remember that there’s real risk involved here.
-It doesn’t matter how knowledgeable you are about the sport you’re betting on; every time you place a wager you are putting your money at risk.
+It doesn’t matter how knowledgeable you are about the sport you’re betting on; every time you place a wager, you are putting your money at risk.
 Unfortunately, beginners are more likely to lose than win.

 So if you’re looking to jump straight into sports betting because you think you’re going to win a ton of money straight away, please think again.
 Can you win money as a beginner?
 Absolutely.
 Will you?
 Probably not.

 We’re not saying this because we want to deter you from betting on sports.
 That’s not our intention at all.
-In fact, we hope that when you do try it you’ll find that you really enjoy it!
+In fact, we hope that when you do try it, you’ll find that you really enjoy it!
 We just want to make sure that your eyes are wide open.
 Sports betting is NOT for everyone.
-That’s why the first article in this introduction is a must read.
-It highlights the risks and rewards of betting on sports, and will help you to decide whether this is the right activity for you.
+That’s why the first article in this introduction is a must-read.
+It highlights the risks and rewards of betting on sports and will help you to decide whether this is the right activity for you.

 The next article compares sports betting with other forms of gambling.
-This is definitely worth reading too.
-It’s interesting to look at the differences between the various forms of gambling, and the pros and cons of each one.
+This is definitely worth reading, too.
+It’s interesting to look at the differences between the various forms of gambling and the pros and cons of each one.
 You might realize that playing casino games is more suitable for you, or that playing poker is more appealing.
 Maybe you’ll want to try them all, or maybe you won’t want to try any of them.

 Assuming you decide that you DO want to try your hand at sports betting, you should start thinking about WHY.
 Is the goal simply to have some fun, or to try to make a few extra bucks?
-Maybe you have aspirations of betting full-time, and earning a good income from it.
-Although there’s no reason why you can’t have fun AND make some money, betting for profit requires a different approach than when betting primarily for recreational purposes.
+Maybe you have aspirations of betting full-time and earning a good income from it.
+Although there’s no reason why you can’t have fun AND make some money, betting for profit requires a different approach than betting primarily for recreational purposes.
 We explain more in the following article.

 We’re almost done with this section now.
 There’s just one more useful resource we need to make you aware of: our sports betting glossary.
 This is not something you’ll necessarily want to read in its entirety, but it’s still good to know where to locate it if and when you need it.
 It contains detailed definitions of virtually all the words and phrases you’re likely to encounter when wagering on sports.

-OK, so you’re ready to get started.
+Okay, so you’re ready to get started.
 Now what?
 Well, we suggest reading the following article next.
 It summarizes a few basic aspects of sports betting that all beginners should know when they’re about to start risking their money.